SSPENELOPE/react-weatherapp/README.md

 # Weather Dashboard

 # What is this?
 - This is a recreation of my school project (Weather Dashboard) using many different technologies.
-The front end of this application will be built using React.
-The back end of this application will be built using ASP.NET Core.
-The database for this application will be a azureSQL database and the application will be deployed using azure web services.
+The front end of this application is built using React.
+The back end of this application is built using ASP.NET Core.
+The database for this application is a azureSQL database and the application is deployed on azure web services.

 - This is essentially a knock off weather app created by your's truly.
 It is star citizen themed, well because I love space and star citizen.
 Search a city and get the weather.
-Lots of implementations missing that will be added eventually.
-Read further to find out more.

-- Lots of neat features have been added.
-I highly suggest creating an account.
-It can be with random details.
-Mess around with the features.
-The offCanvas effect for your previously searched is really cool I thought.
-I put a lot of work into the suggestions as well.
-You can see how I did all that on the profileHeader component and header component.
+I've added as much as I can to ensure it includes most of the major criteria you would want in a production site.

-- In the works is an admin account that can manage and users on the site.
-I will give the deet for the admin account creation once it is finished
+- In the works is an admin account that can manage all users on the site.
+I will provide in this readme a .gif file of how it works as well as provide the file directory as to how I did it.

+- A majority of all database handling will be migrating to entity frameworks in the future

+- I will be going through and adding more comments to everything as I get the time.

+- Lesson learned in this repo, Code organization and cleanliness.
+I tryed to do the best I could with the knowledge I have, however I have a lot of refactoring to do.

 # Table of Contents
 - [Installation](#installation)